fredrikaverpil/fredrikaverpil.github.io/_posts/2021-04-17-debugging-poetry.md

 poetry@master install
 ```

+And yes, even if `poetry@master` uses Python 3.9.2, it will still be able to complete an installation in the Python 3.8.8 virtual environment!

 ### Visual Studio Code setup

 Launch Visual Studio Code and open the Poetry source code's `poetry` folder.
 Make sure you have the [Python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python) and all other necessities for sane Python development. ;)